bradhowes/SimplyChorus/README.md

 - [Knob](https://github.com/bradhowes/knob) -- a simple library for macOS and iOS that generates rotary "knob" controls using Core Animation layers.
 - [ChorusKernel](https://github.com/bradhowes/ChorusKernel) -- the signal processing kernel and runtime
 parameters for the chorus effect.
+The reason for the split is so that the DSP component can be repackaged in other apps such as my SoundFonts app.
+However, this separation might not remain.
+TBD.